redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/rockwell-hmi-vm/2.1-ft-automation/README.md

 This will ensure the VMs can be contacted before attempting the next steps.

 ## Step 2 - Setting the System Hostnames
+- Note: This may have already been created by another team, double check before adding.

 Create a new file in the `playbooks/` directory called `set-base-configs.yaml`, and add the following contents:

 ```yaml